MichaelBell/rp2040-doom/README.md

 This is a port of Doom for RP2040 devices, derived from [Chocolate Doom](https://github.com/chocolate-doom/chocolate-doom).

+This version for PicoVision is a work in progress, only made possible at all by kilograham's amazing work to get Doom running on
-Significant changes have been made to support running on the RP2040 device, but particularly to support running the entire shareware `DOOM1.WAD` which is 4M big on a Raspberry Pi Pico with only 2M flash!
+RP2040 in the first place.
+He made very substantial changes to support running the entire shareware `DOOM1.WAD` which is 4M big on a Raspberry Pi Pico with only 2M flash!

+This version will run the shareware version, full Ultimate Doom and Doom 2 on the PicoVision hardware, by using the on board 8MB PSRAM to store the compressed WAD file loaded from an SD card.

-You can read many details on this port in the blog post [here](https://kilograham.github.io/rp2040-doom/).
+You can read many details on the original RP2040 port in the blog post [here](https://kilograham.github.io/rp2040-doom/).

 Note that a hopefully-fully-functional `chocolate-doom` executable is buildable from this RP2040 code base as a means of